ashutoshdey21/SER_421_Lab_5/readme.md

 ```

-API info:
+**Path info:**

-'/getStoryByID': returns the story with a particular id.
+* '/getStoryByID': returns the story with a particular id.
-'/error': sends sn error page to the server.
+* '/error': sends sn error page to the server.
-'/viewNews': renders the initial view news pages on the client.
+* '/viewNews': renders the initial view news pages on the client.
-'/createStoryForm': renders the form that will help create a new story.
+* '/createStoryForm': renders the form that will help create a new story.
-'/': redirects to the landing page.
+* '/': redirects to the landing page.
-'/landing': redirects to the landing page.
+* '/landing': redirects to the landing page.
-'/viewableStories': returns the list of stories that need to be displayed after login.
+* '/viewableStories': returns the list of stories that need to be displayed after login.